-- Portable units – usually on wheels which can be rolled throughout a property to where ever the room that requires heating or cooling is located.
-These units are connected to a power point and are good for people who are renting premises and cannot get permission to install a wall-mounted unit.
+Portable units are usually on wheels and can be rolled around to where ever heating or cooling is located.
+These units are connected to a powerpoint and are especially helpful for renters.

-- Window and wall units – these are often found attached to the walls of units or small homes and are a cheap form of reverse cycle air conditioning.
-The unit is mounted to a wall and there is an external unit outside the window or wall that pushes out the heat and conditions the air.
+These are often found attached to the walls of units or small homes and are a cheap form of reverse cycle air conditioning.
+There is an external unit outside the window or wall that pushes out the heat and conditions the air.
 The installation requires cutting a hole in the wall for the unit to be installed and these systems work for rooms up to 70msq.
 These systems are not too popular and are quite noisy when running.

-- Split systems – split systems are permanently mounted to walls and have an exterior condenser unit, which is located outside the home.
-The units are far quiets than window or wall mounted systems, and they can have adjustable louvers and suit rooms up to 100msq.
+Split systems are permanently mounted to walls and have an exterior condenser unit, which is located outside the home.
+The units are far quieter and suit rooms up to 100msq.
 There are also multi-split systems available that work in a number of rooms at the one time.

-- Ducted air conditioning systems – these are designed to climate control an environment and are suitable for larger properties.
-Heating and cooling are distributed through internal ducts in the celling, and there is a centralised controlled in one part of the property.
+These are designed to climate control an environment and are suitable for larger properties.
+Heating and cooling are distributed through internal ducts in the ceiling, and there is a centralised controlled in one part of the property.

 How to choose the reverse cycle air conditioner for your property